scalacenter/bloop/docs/contributing-guide.md

 1. Install Java 8 and sbt on your machine.
 1. Follow the [Scala Native environment setup guide](https://scala-native.readthedocs.io/en/v0.3.9-docs/user/setup.html)
+1. Check that you have Node v12.10.0 or newer by running `node -v`
 1. Read and abide by the [Scala Code of Conduct](https://www.scala-lang.org/conduct/).

 ## Project structure